openedx-unsupported/devstack/README.md

 those outside of edX.
 For details on getting things up and running, see https://openedx.atlassian.net/wiki/display/ENG/Marketing+Site.

+## PyCharm Integration

+A number of edX engineers develop using [PyCharm][].
+As of version 2017.1, JetBrains has greatly improved PyCharm's integration with Docker and Docker Compose.
+Note that Docker integration is only supported in the Professional edition.

+The [vendor documentation][] goes over the necessary steps to add a Docker Compose remote interpreter.
+When configuring the interpreter, the remote path should be set to the service's virtual environment:

+    /edx/app/<service>/venvs/<service>/bin/python

+For example, the path would be the following for the Credentials Service:

+    /edx/app/credentials/venvs/credentials/bin/python

+After configuring the interpreter, you should setup a [Django Server Run/Debug Configuration][].
+Note that there are some specific values that should be used fro this configuration.

+The host should always be set to `0.0.0.0` so that Django accepts requests from external clients (e.g. your Docker host).
+The port should be set to the service-specific port from the table above.

+### edxapp
+This is a hack because we (unfortunately) modified `manage.py`.
+(We should fix this!!!)

+1. Leave host/port blank
+2. Additional Options: runserver 0.0.0.0:18000 (or runserver 0.0.0.0:18010)
+3. Custom run command: lms (or cms)

+# TODO: Fix Cython for debug

+## Remaining Work

+There is still work to be done before this is ready for full release to the Open edX community.
+Here are the major items:

+* [ ] Align with or revise [OEP-5][]
+* [ ] Finish provisioning all services
+* [ ] Load demo data
+* [ ] PyCharm debugging
+* [x] Merge [devstack settings for edxapp][], and reactivate host volume

 [Docker Compose]: https://docs.docker.com/compose/
 [Docker Sync installation instructions]: https://github.com/EugenMayer/docker-sync/wiki/1.-Installation